boylesoftware/x2node-ws/README.md

 ## Authorizers

-An individual endpoint handler can make the decision if the authenticated actor is authorized to make the call or not and return the corresponding response.
+An individual endpoint handler can have an `isAllowed()` method where it makes the decision if the authenticated actor is authorized to make the call or not.
 However, often the same call authorization logic is applied across a whole bunch of endpoints.
 Instead of replicating the same logic in every handler, the application can register an `Authorizer` for a URI pattern that covers all the protected endpoints using the `Application` object's `addAuthorizer()` method.
-The first argument of the method is the URI pattern and the second argument is an implementation of the `Authorizer` interface, which includes a single method:
+The first argument of the method is the URI pattern and the second argument is an implementation of the `Authorizer` interface, which includes a single `isAllowed()` method defined the same way as the one on the endpoint handler:

 * `isAllowed(call)` - Tell if the specified by the `call` argument `ServiceCall` is allowed to be performed by the actor in the `ServiceCall.actor` property.
 The method can return a Boolean or a `Promise` of it.
 If it is `true`, the call is forwarded further to other matching authorizers and utlimately to the endpoint handler.
 If it is `false`, no other authorizers are called, no handler is called, and the client gets either an HTTP 401 (Unauthorized) response if the request is not authenticated or an HTTP 403 (Forbidden) response if it is.

 As opposed to the authenticators and endpoint handlers, multiple authorizers can be matched against a request URI.
 If so, they are called in a sequence in the same order as they were added to the `Application` object.
-Only if all the authorizers in the chain tell that the call is allowed, the call is forwarded further to the endpoint handler.
+If the handler also has an `isAllowed()` method, it is called last.
+Only if all the authorizers in the chain and the handler's `isAllowed()` method, if any, tell that the call is allowed, the call is forwarded further to the endpoint handler's main call processing method.

 ## Marshallers